What Is an Education Degree?

 Bachelor’s Degree in Education

-Also referred to as a bachelor's degree in teaching, these education programs prepare students for careers as instructors.
-Bachelor's degrees in education include general education coursework, specialized classes, and practical requirements that train students to work in classrooms at elementary, middle, and high schools.
+Also referred to as a bachelor’s degree in teaching, this education program prepares students for careers as instructors.
+Bachelor’s degrees in education include general education coursework, specialized classes, and practical requirements that train students to work in classrooms at elementary, middle, and high schools.
 Bachelor-level education degrees may also integrate discipline-specific classes in areas such as mathematics and science.

 Most bachelor’s degrees in education take just over four years to complete, plus a student teaching requirement.
 Bachelor’s degrees often meet state and national requirements for graduates to pursue certification, though some states require a master’s degree.